Expression quantitative trait loci

-Expression quantitative trait loci (eQTLs) are genomic loci that explain variation in expression levels of mRNAs.
+An expression quantitative trait locus (eQTL) is a type of quantitative trait locus (QTL), a genomic locus (region of DNA) that is associated with phenotypic variation for a specific, quantifiable trait.
+While the term QTL can refer to a wide range of phenotypic traits, the more specific eQTL refers to traits measured by gene expression, such as mRNA levels.
+Although named "expression QTLs", not all measures of gene expression can be used for eQTLs.
+For example, traits quantified by protein levels are instead referred to as protein QTLs (pQTLs).

 Distant and local, trans- and cis-eQTLs, respectively

 An expression quantitative trait is an amount of an mRNA transcript or a protein.
 These are usually the product of a single gene with a specific chromosomal location.
 This distinguishes expression quantitative traits from most complex traits, which are not the product of the expression of a single gene.
 Chromosomal loci that explain variance in expression traits are called eQTLs. eQTLs located near the gene-of-origin (gene which produces the transcript or protein) are referred to as local eQTLs or cis-eQTLs.
 By contrast, those located distant from their gene of origin, often on different chromosomes, are referred to as distant eQTLs or trans-eQTLs.
 The first genome-wide study of gene expression was carried out in yeast and published in 2002.
 The initial wave of eQTL studies employed microarrays to measure genome-wide gene expression; more recent studies have employed massively parallel RNA sequencing.
 Many expression QTL studies were performed in plants and animals, including humans, non-human primates and mice.